AuthorizeNet/inperson-sdk-windows/README.md

 **_IMPORTANT: Currently this SDK is intended for integration/preview use with the Authorize.Net Sandbox only at this time.
 This page will be updated with a list of production processors as soon as those processors are fully certified.
-Fell free to use the Issues list for any development questions/comments/concerns._**
+Feel free to use the Issues list for any development questions/comments/concerns._**

 Overview:
 =========